Resonant forms at zero for dissipative Anosov flows: Introduction

 thanks to the wavefront set conditions.
-This quantity is independent of any choices (see Section \ref{sec:general}).
+This quantity is independent of any choices (see Section \ref{sec:general}) and it agrees with the well-known concept of helicity in the volume preserving case.
 The following statement generalises \cite[Theorem 1.2]{Cekic-Paternain-20}:

 \mystrut{\vrule height13pt depth7pt width0pt} \begin{theorem} Assume $X$ generates a transitive Anosov flow on $\mc{M}$.
-The \emph{\bf geometric} multiplicity for the action of $\Lie_X$ on $\Omega_0^1$ and $\Omega^1$ is determined as a function of $[\omega^\pm]_{H^2(\mc{M})}$ and $\mc{H}(X)$ by the following table: Moreover, the map $\Res^1\cap \ker d\ni u\mapsto [u]\in H^{1}(\mc{M})$ is an isomorphism. \end{theorem} Note that there are two more cases compared to \cite[Theorem 1.2]{Cekic-Paternain-20}, due to the fact that $\SRB \neq \SRBs$ if the flow does not preserve a smooth volume.
+The \emph{\bf geometric} multiplicity for the action of $\Lie_X$ on $\Omega_0^1$ and $\Omega^1$ is determined as a function of $[\omega^\pm]_{H^2(\mc{M})}$ and $\mc{H}(X)$ by the following table: Moreover, the map $\Res^1\cap \ker d\ni u\mapsto [u]\in H^{1}(\mc{M})$ is an isomorphism. \end{theorem} Note that there are two more cases compared to \cite[Theorem 1.2]{Cekic-Paternain-20}, due to the fact that $\SRB \neq \SRBs$ if the flow does not preserve a smooth volume; these are the second and third columns (the contact case belongs to the fourth column).
 We would like to point out that, to the best of our knowledge, there are no known examples of Anosov flows with zero helicity.
 Observe that Theorem \ref{thm:general} is really a statement about the 1-dimensional oriented foliation determined by $X$, as the resonant spaces $\Res_{0}^{1}$ and the conditions defining the various cases are all independent of time changes of $X$.
 The theorem shows that $\dim \Res^1$ is also invariant under time changes.
 However, it should be noted that in principle some of the resonant forms in $\Res^1$ could be altered under time changes (in the first, third, and fourth cases) but not their key properties.
 We explain this in more detail in Remark \ref{remark:tc}.

-Finally, we remark that Theorem \ref{thm:general} should have an analogue in the \emph{non-transitive} case (examples of such Anosov flows were constructed in \cite{Franks-Williamas-80}): indeed, then there are finitely many SRB measures in bijection with the kernel of $\Lie_X$ on $\Res^3$ by \cite[Theorem 1]{Butterley-Liverani-07} or \cite[Theorem 3]{GuedesBonthonneau-Guillarmou-Hilgert-Weich-21}, and a similar analysis applies.
+Finally, we remark that Theorem \ref{thm:general} should have an analogue in the \emph{non-transitive} case (examples of such Anosov flows were constructed in \cite{Franks-Williamas-80}): indeed, then there are finitely many SRB measures in bijection with the kernel of $\Lie_X$ on $\Res^3$ by \cite[Theorem 1]{Butterley-Liverani-07} or \cite[Theorem 3]{GuedesBonthonneau-Guillarmou-Hilgert-Weich-21}, and in principle a similar analysis applies.

 Given that $[\omega^{\pm}]$ and $\mathcal H(X)$ feature prominently in Theorem \ref{thm:general} we next give some additional insights into their properties.